tomankirilov/VPainter/README.md

 **fill tool**  : (shortcut - "4") use to fill the entire mesh with a color.
 Fill tool is affected by the opacity and blend mode.

 **color swatches**: There are two color swatches. in the main panel.
 When clicked they reveal a color picker dialog.
 The last one clicked is the active one.

+**pressure sensitivity**: There is a new option for pressure sensitive pen tablets.
+* **SizePressure** - the size of your brush depends on the pressure input.
+* **OpacityPressure** - the opacity of your brush depends on the pressure input.

 **blending modes**: There are currently 5 blending modes supported:
  * **MIX**: linearly interpolated between the colors.